fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 4. (T)eardown - removing and cleaning any artefacts that may exist as a result of our testing, freeing up system resources

 ### When do we need the `setup` and `teardown` methods for testing?
 What do they do?
-The `setup` method within Minitest allows us to create a single instance of an object that we can execute our tests against.
-It is invoked each time a test is executed.
+The `setup` method within Minitest is a method that is invoked each time a test method is called.
+One of the uses cases for the `setup` method is to create a single instance of an object that we can execute our tests against.
 This reduces the amount of code duplication required in our test methods.
 We usually assign the object to an instance variable, so that it can be accessed by other instance methods in our test class.

-The `teardown` method cleans up our program, by removing any remaining artefacts that may have been created as a result of testing.
-It also runs every time a test is completed, allowing us to free up system and/or network resources.
+The `teardown` method also runs every time a test is completed, allowing us to free up system and/or network resources and removes any remaining artefacts that may have been created as a result of testing.
 ```ruby
 require 'minitest'
 require_relative 'text_analyser'